yiisoft/di/README.md

 ## Tuning for production

-By default, the container validates definitions right when they are set.
-In production environment, it makes sense to turn it off:
+By default, the container validates definitions right when they're set.
+In the production environment, it makes sense to turn it off:

 ```php